RichoM/richom.github.io/index.markdown

 layout: home
 ---

-Here are some things I made.
+I'm a programmer and here are some things I made.
+Find more on my [github page](https://github.com/RichoM).

 ![separator](imgs/separator.png)